 Follow up feedback session is an option for parents and recommended after initial assessment and a written information can be provided both to GP and school/university (please note this is not appropriate for court unless specified at time of initial assessment and cannot be used for custody cases).
 Parents please ask for this is felt helpful.
 Following the initial assessment the clinic may either offer therapy with Dr. Devlin or make certain recommendations in collaboration with parents/young person focusing on recovery from their difficulties so that they can best manage their stress and mental health and reach their full potential.

 Integrative approach and therapy

 With a strong biological and psychiatric background both qualified in family medicine as a GP and Psychiatrist, Dr Nina Marie advocates an integrative recovery approach focusing both on mind and body health.
-Dr. Nina Marie has experience in a number of psychotherapeutic modalities including elements of CBT, mindfulness based stress reduction, MBSR, (completing Youth Mindfulness certificate recently), D.B.T., supportive therapy, meditation, bereavement counselling and Stress management alongside Systemic Family Therapy and ITP.
-Where appropriate she links with therapists who specialise in speech and language therapy, occupational therapy, psychotherapy including art therapy, drama therapy, DBT, Couple and Family Therapy, and Bereavement Counselling.
+Dr. Nina Marie has experience in a number of psychotherapeutic modalities including elements of C.B.T., mindfulness based stress reduction, MBSR, (completing Youth Mindfulness certificate recently), D.B.T., supportive therapy, meditation, bereavement counselling and Stress management alongside Systemic Family Therapy and I.T.P.
+Where appropriate she links with therapists who specialise in speech and language therapy, occupational therapy, clinical psychology, psychotherapy including art therapy, drama therapy, D.B.T., Couple and Family Therapy, and Bereavement Counselling.

 Many young people may find it helpful to discuss their problems with a professional in a private therapeutic space.